Getting Started in 3mm: FAQ

 10 What pickups can be used?

 You can use just the same methods of picking up current as you would in any other scale.
 Brass or phosphor bronze wire bearing on tyre treads, or phosphor bronze strip bearing on the backs of treads, are all used.
-Some members use split frame methods.
+A few members have used split frame methods.

 11 Can I use modern control systems such as feedback controllers or DCC?